 What is asthma?

-The airways of people who have asthma are extra sensitive to the things they’re allergic to (called allergens) and to other irritating things in the air (called irritants).
+The airways of people who have asthma are extra sensitive to the things they’re allergic to (allergens).
+They are also sensitive to certain substances that can be inhaled through the air.

-- Wheezing or whistling sound when breathing
+- Wheezing.
+A hoarse, squeaky, musical, or whistling sound when you breathe.

 - Your rescue medicine doesn’t relieve your symptoms.